joyent/vera/docs/interface.md

 implication is that clients must be able to find and establish a connection with the current Vera leader.
 This section describes how that is done.

-Clients connect by requesting the `/connect` resource, including cookies and the version header (if possible).
+Clients connect by requesting the `/connect` resource, including cookies and the version header.
 If the leader is unknown to that server, the follower will return a `ServiceUnavailable` (503) to the client.
-If the leader is elsewhere, the follower will respond with a `TemporaryRedirect` (307).
+If the leader is elsewhere, the follower will respond with a `MovedTemporarily` (302).
 If it is the leader, it will respond with the appropriate `SwitchingProtocols` (101).

 Client connect request:
 ```